TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 }
 ```

-If you flash the above code and feed output to an oscilloscope, you may find it doesn’t really work.
+If you flash the above code and feed the output to an oscilloscope, you may find it doesn’t really work.
 Our signal [stalls](#stall-img), for similar reasons as before.

 {% alert "warning" %}
 Even with DMA, stalls may occur.
-This is usually a sign that DMA finished long before buffering has.
-The takeaway is that buffering (and other processes) consumes too much time.
-The onus is on you, the software engineer, to speed things up.
+This is usually a sign that buffering (and other processes) consume too much time.
+Once DMA is finished, nothing is being sent out.
 {% endalert %}

 ### Optimisations 🏎

 So our code is slow.
 How do we speed it up?
-We really want to play an A major chord!

-There are a few common tricks to speed up buffering:
+Here are a few common tricks:

+- **Precompute constants**.

-- Precompute constants.
-Instead of computing `2 * M_PI * FREQUENCY / SAMPLE_RATE` on every iteration, we can precompute it before the loop, saving many multiplication instructions.
+    Instead of computing `2 * M_PI * FREQUENCY / SAMPLE_RATE` every iteration, we can precompute it before the loop, saving many arithmetic instructions.

     ```cpp
     // Precompute a factor of the 440Hz signal.